BSc (Hons) (Rural Environment Studies), MSc (Land Resource Management)

 Tel +44 (0) 1242 714137

 Jane has been working at CCRI since 1998.
-Her main research interests focus on the social and economic aspects of agri-environmental policy, agricultural change and environmental management.
-She is particularly interested in understanding farmer behaviour and in researching collaborative institutional arrangements and knowledge exchange processes which effectively reconcile agricultural production and environmental quality objectives.
+Her main research interests focus on the social aspects of agri-environmental policy, sustainable agriculture and environmental management.
+She is particularly interested in understanding farmer behaviour in the context of agri-environment and sustainable soil management and in researching collaborative institutional arrangements and knowledge exchange processes which effectively reconcile agricultural production and environmental quality objectives.

-Jane has lead numerous European FP7 and H2020 projects, most recently Preventing and Remediating Degradation of Soils in Europe through Landcare (RECARE) and Valorising European Research for Innovation in Agriculture and Forestry' (VALERIE).
-She is currently leading Work Packages on Soil Care for profitable and sustainable crop production in Europe (SOILCARE) and Agridemo-F2F (Building an interactive Agridemo–Hub community enhancing farmer to farmer learning).
+Jane has led numerous European FP7 and H2020 projects, most recently Preventing and Remediating Degradation of Soils in Europe through Landcare (RECARE).
+She is currently leading Work Package on Soil Care for profitable and sustainable crop production in Europe (SOILCARE).
+Nationally, she is currently working for Natural England and Defra developing a set of social indicators to monitor and evaluate agri-environment schemes.

 You can also follow Jane on Twitter @Jane__Mills